theEvilReaper/DartPoet/README.md

 Some newer language features are not yet directly supported by the API, but they can be implemented using the `CodeBlock` class.

-Generated code uses Dart's null-safety features and requires Dart `2.12.0` or newer.
+Generated code uses Dart's null-safety features and requires Dart `2.19.0` or newer.

+> [!NOTE]
+> **Roadmap & Dart 3 Support:**
+> We are currently finalizing the remaining pre-Dart 3.0 language features (such as mixin `on`-clauses and direct
+> top-level file declarations) before rolling out full native support for Dart 3.0+ features (including Record Types,
+> Pattern Matching and Extension Types).

 > [!WARNING]
 >